 Be realistic about market demand

 Swapping careers calls for a combination of ambition and practicality, and it pays to do some homework at this stage to be sure your new career is viable over the long term.
-Technological change in particular is creating new opportunities, but it is also making some jobs obsolete and you need to be sure you’re not heading towards a career that could be short-lived.
+You need to be sure you’re not heading towards a career that could be short-lived.

 Spend time researching the marketplace to be confident there is enough demand for the job of your dreams.
 Speak to leaders in the field to gain a sense of how things could change in the future or consult the Robert Half Salary Guide which has information on market trends.